-The Google Nexus 5 is available for $349 direct from Google Play, and now T-Mobile has explained to Cnet, why they charge more than Google, because this is how much they pay for the handset when they buy it direct from LG.
+The Google Nexus 5 is available for $349 direct from Google Play, and now T-Mobile has explained to Cnet why they charge more than Google.
+According to T-Mobile, this is how much they pay for the handset when they buy it direct from LG.

 This ties in with what we heard from the UK mobile carriers last week, who are actually paying more for the handset when they buy it direct from LG than Google sells the device for on the Google Play Store.

-As we have been saying over the last few weeks, it looks like Google are selling the Nexus 5 at cost, or very close to the cost price.
-The handset retails for £299 in the UK direct from Google, but third party retailers and mobile carriers are selling the device for £399 in the UK.
+As we have been saying over the last few weeks, it looks like Google is selling the Nexus 5 at cost, or very close to the cost price.
+The handset retails for £299 in the UK direct from Google, but third-party retailers and mobile carriers are selling the device for £399 in the UK.
+This pricing strategy by Google is quite intriguing and suggests that Google might be using the Nexus 5 as a loss leader.
+By selling the device at or near cost, Google can attract more users to its ecosystem, potentially increasing revenue through services and app sales on the Google Play Store.

-The Google Nexus 5 comes with some impressive high end specifications, similar handsets retail for around $500, where as Google manages to sell the device for $349 direct.
+The Google Nexus 5 comes with some impressive high-end specifications.
+Similar handsets retail for around $500, whereas Google manages to sell the device for $349 direct.
+This significant price difference raises questions about Google’s long-term strategy and how it plans to sustain such pricing.

 Source Cnet